Audience: Scylla and Apache Cassandra developers

 - Compaction requires a lot of temporary space: In worst case, we need to merge all existing SSTables into one, so we need half the disk to be empty to write the output file and only later can delete the old SSTables.

-Leveled Compaction was introduced in Cassandra 1.0.
+Leveled Compaction was introduced in Apache Cassandra 1.0.
 With leveled compaction, instead of potentially huge SSTables the system uses small, fixed-size (by default 160 MB) SSTables divided into different “levels”.
 The technique works as follows:

 - New SSTables (dumped from memtables) are created in “Level 0”.